• Home

 Nomads who wandered through the region sometimes carried seeds of domesticated grasses from the Middle East and planted them in well-watered places, and this was the beginning of farming in Egypt as Egyptian women acquired the seeds and replanted them.

-Households were also increasingly ruled by women, because women were the breadwinners.
-They not only sowed and reaped crops, but they mostly took care of livestock that provided their families with meat and milk.
+Households, including those of the elites, were ruled by women because women were the breadwinners.
+They not only sowed and reaped crops, but they mostly took care of livestock that provided communities with meat and milk.
 The men of the Delta were pretty much useless.

 Cattle herding in the Sahara and the Sahel